The Shadow Side of the Five Movements

 How to make team charters work: eight shifts that build alignment and trust

 Most teams build charters to align around purpose and values, yet the document often fades after the workshop.
-These eight practical shifts show how to create a living team charter that strengthens trust, clarity, and collaboration.
+This guide explains practical shifts that turn team charters into living agreements that strengthen trust, clarity and collaboration.

 Five questions that change everything – John Scherer – Book summary